-An Online Advertising Policy has been developed and approved by a Federal multi-agency Steering Committee and the Parliamentary Secretary.
+With the introduction of advertising an online advertising policy was developed and approved by an Australian Government multi-agency Steering Committee and the then Parliamentary Secretary.
 The policy has been founded on existing industry advertising laws, regulations and codes of conduct.

 The core principles of this policy are the maintenance of the Bureau's services and respect for the reputation of the Bureau and federal Government and its departments.

 The policy prescribes the types and formats of advertising that will be prohibited.
-For example, the policy will exclude offensive material or advertisements directed at children.
-Formats such as pop-ups will also be excluded.
+For example, the policy excludes offensive material or advertisements directed at children.
+Formats such as pop-ups are also excluded.

-As long as proposed advertisements meet the Policy standards they will be permitted on the Bureau's website.
-The Bureau therefore will not be explicitly approving each advertisement nor endorsing products and services that appear as advertisements on the website.
-The Bureau will remove any advertising that is perceived to be in breach of the Bureau's Online Advertising Policy or perceived to be negatively affecting the Bureau's brand and reputation.
+As long as proposed advertisements meet the policy standards they will be permitted on the Bureau's website.
+The Bureau therefore does not explicitly approve each advertisement.
+The Bureau does not endorse products and services that appear as advertisements on its website.
+The Bureau will remove any advertising that is perceived to be in breach of the Bureau's online advertising policy or perceived to be negatively affecting the Bureau's brand and reputation.

 If you are interested in advertising on the Bureau's websites please visit http://advertising.gov.au/bom/ and complete the form provided for a copy of our advertising media kit.